pjtunstall/pjtunstall/README.md

 I've been learning to code for the past two and a half years at 01Founders, a branch of the 01Edu family of coding bootcamps.
 We were introduced first to Go, then JavaScript, then Rust.
 This portfolio is a mixture of coursework and personal projects.
 An asterisk after the title denotes a 01Founders project.

-(If you're viewing this on my GitHub [profile](https://github.com/pjtunstall), scroll down to the pinned repos for a quick sample.)

 ## Rust

 - [almondala](https://github.com/pjtunstall/almondala) Online Mandelbrot explorer, in Rust/Wasm and TypeScript.